 The only thing we people give to projects that we can never get back is time.
 So, in completing a project, it is our time and dedication that brought that result.
 And, therefore, celebrating, thanking and congratulating those who deserve it, is fundamental.

-What is the role of the project manager in the steps?
+What is the role of the project manager?

 The projects are unique and unrepeatable.
 The teams are the people we work with who make the experience good or bad.
 But it is the leaders who make each project memorable, valuable and of personal and professional growth.